 Location versus exhaust fans, supply vents, or open windows.

-Misunderstanding 5: Alerts equal discipline
+Misunderstanding 5: Alerts equivalent discipline

 Misunderstanding 6: Nobody needs to own it